Holberton-Uy/hbnb-doc/part3/task_09_relations.md

 ##### **2. Many-to-Many Relationships**

 In a many-to-many relationship, multiple records in one table can be related to multiple records in another table.
 For example, a student can enroll in multiple courses, and a course can have multiple students enrolled.
+As you already should know, this cannot be modeled directly in a Relational Database without [adding an additional table](https://help.claris.com/en/pro-help/content/many-to-many-relationships.html).
+For SQLAlchemy be able to relate this data, the [associate table should also be mapped](https://docs.sqlalchemy.org/en/20/orm/basic_relationships.html#many-to-many).

 **Example:**
 ```python